mpdf/mpdf.github.io/real-life-examples/a5-booklet.md

 title: A5 Booklet
 parent_title: Real life examples
 permalink: /real-life-examples/a5-booklet.html
-modification_time: 2015-08-05T12:00:26+00:00
+modification_time: 2016-05-24T09:53:00+02:00
 ---

 This script was written to create a new PDF file based on a pre-existing PDF document, converting an A4 document into an A5 booklet ready for duplex printing.
 Page order is adjusted, and page orientation is rotated so that it prints a landscape booklet.

 {% highlight php %}
 <?php

-include("../mpdf.php");

-$mpdf=new mPDF('','A4-L','','',0,0,0,0,0,0);
+// require composer autoload
+require __DIR__ . '/vendor/autoload.php';

+$mpdf = new mPDF('', 'A4-L', '', '', 0, 0, 0, 0, 0, 0);

 $mpdf->SetImportUse();

 $ow = $mpdf->h;
 $oh = $mpdf->w;
 $pw = $mpdf->w / 2;
 $ph = $mpdf->h;

 $mpdf->SetDisplayMode('fullpage');